 Believing.
 Trusting.
 Resting.
 Obeying.

 Faith can look different in different situations.
 Sometimes it means doing nothing.
 Other times it means taking action that could appear foolish.
+Sometimes it means loving sacrificially, in a way others don’t recognize.
+Often it means believing in who God is even more than what we think God wants to do.
 Living by faith can appear naive from the outside.
 But an ever-deepening faith is forged by the choices we make day by day to take seriously what God has said.
-As we experience God’s provision, direct answers to prayers, intuitions that prove correct, our faith grows.
+And to wrestle with God with the results.

 Faith is powerful.
 Faith participates in what God is doing.
-Jesus said over and over in the gospels, “Your faith has healed you.”
+Jesus says over and over in the gospels, “Your faith has healed you.”
 However, when we experience setbacks and disappointments, our faith can waver.
 That is why the greatest news of all is that God’s faithfulness is stronger than our faith.
-He says that if we believe, we can move mountains.
-But He also has grace for us when we fail: His eyes search throughout the earth for those whose faith is shaking to strengthen and hold them.
+God says that if we just believe, we can move mountains.
+But God also has grace for us when we fail: His eyes search throughout the earth for those whose faith is shaking to strengthen and hold them.
 And in that grace we can rest.